Skip to main content

 Summary

-In Manolete Partners PLC v White the court granted an injunction forcing the respondent to draw down on his pension for a debt incurred through a breach of director’s duties.
-The court followed the principles laid down in established case law.
+The Court of Appeal reversed the decision of the High Court, which had granted an injunction forcing the respondent to draw down his pension for a debt incurred through a breach of director's duties.

 Background